 Network Analytics Program Joins AT&T Call Protect to Drive Down Unwanted Automated Calls

-AT&T has blocked its billionth unwanted robocall using a new program that detects violators through network data analysis.
+AT&T has blocked billions of unwanted robocalls using a program that detects violators through network data analysis.

 The AT&T fraud management team and AT&T big data scientists created the system.
-It examines more than 1.5 billion calls each day for patterns that indicate robocallers.
-It then drills down on suspicious activity that may be illegal or forbidden.
+It examines calls for patterns that indicate robocallers, and then drills down on suspicious activity that may be illegal or forbidden.
 One example is multiple short-duration calls to numbers on the National Do Not Call list.

 AT&T staff examines a preliminary list of suspected robocallers daily.
 They conduct further research to avoid suspending legitimate automated calls, such as school districts or others who send large volumes of recorded messages.